Skip to main content

 Dear [Hiring Manager Name],

 Thank you for offering me the [Job Title] position at [Company Name].
-I appreciate the time you and the team invested in the interview process and the opportunity to learn more about the role.
+I appreciate the time you and your team invested in the interview process and the opportunity to learn more about the role.

 After careful consideration, I have decided to decline the offer.
-While I was very interested in the position and the team, the compensation package does not align with what I am able to accept at this stage.
+While I was very interested in the position and your team, the compensation package does not align with what I am able to accept at this stage.

 Best regards,